tomdemay/glcloud/Readme.md

 ### bootstrap subdirectory

-- `bootstrap/mysql-server.sh` script is used to bootstrap the EC2 instance to install, configure and secure MySQL.
+- `bootstrap/owncloud-mysql-server.sh` script is used to bootstrap the EC2 instance to install, configure and secure MySQL for use wqith OwnCloud.
+    - script used by PGPCCMAR23_Thomas_DeMay_Week4-Option3.py
     - root user is limited access only from the localhost
     - anonymous users are deleted
     - test database is dropped